vah13/Oracle-BI-bugs/README.md

 </soapenv:Envelope>

 ```
-I tried to generate a session a few time and I got the same value in the response.
-I changed the password and but again I got
+I've tried to generate a session several times and I've got the same value in the response.
+I changed the password and but again I got the same response.

 ```
 <createSessionReturn xsi:type="xsd:string">-1626402211</createSessionReturn>